kunlin0814/TORSMIC/README.md

 ## **Other required file**

-To run the pipeline, you will need two extra files (human-dog protein sequence alignment files), but the file size is too large to put in GitHub.
+To run the pipeline, you will also need four extra files [1] two human-dog protein sequence alignment files
+[2] annovar package to get dog gene annotation,
+[3] a db_snp files to filter known germline variants

+The above files size are too large to put in GitHub.
 Contact us if you need those files.

 Kun-Lin Ho <kh31516@uga.edu> Shaying Zhao <szhao@uga.edu>